-A proper crawl through the Pintxos hotspot of the Old Quarter is of course a must on any San Sebastian itinerary (I’ve covered Pintxos culture and some of my favourite bars in Parte Vieja extensively in a previous post here).
+A proper crawl through the Pintxos hotspot of the Old Quarter is of course a must on any San Sebastian itinerary (I’ve covered Pintxos culture and some of my favourite bars in Parte Vieja extensively in a separate write up here).
 However, the more I revisit San Sebastian and explore its lesser known neighbourhoods, the more I realise there’s more to the city’s Pintxos scene than the jam-packed bars of the Old Quarter.
-And in my mind, there’s no better alternative to Parte Vieja than the adjacent district of Gros to sample these little, bite-sized works of art.

 A short walk east across the Kursaal or Santa Catalina bridges from Parte Vieja, the Pintxos bars of Gros offer a much more laid back and local experience.
 Not only does the food rival that of the Old Quarter but you will have pleasure of meeting some of the friendliest locals and barmen around.
 On top of that, with Pintxos dishes and wines by the glass typically 10-20% cheaper than their counterparts in Old town, you get incredible value for money here.